dsorokin/aivika-fsharp-ce/README.md

 **Aivika for .NET**

-This is an F# port of the Haskell simulation [library] (http://hackage.haskell.org/package/aivika) of the same name by the same author, David Sorokin, who developed the original library.
-It supports discrete event simulation, system dynamics and partially agent-based modeling.
+This is an F# port of the Haskell simulation [library](http://hackage.haskell.org/package/aivika) of the same name by the same author, David Sorokin, who developed the original library.
+This port supports discrete event simulation, system dynamics and partially agent-based modeling.

+Only the Haskell version is much more fast and much more functional as it belongs to the Aivika simulation framework that also supports distributed simulation, nested simulation, GPSS-like DSL and so on.

 ### Idea